 We maneuvered through narrow streets, past small houses, avoiding goats and chickens, in search of the physician who had an office behind a shop.

 I wish I had a video

-Deep into the labyrinthine mysteries of the village we found this commercial establishment, a one-room general store with shelves chock-full with exotic-looking cans, jars and boxes.
+Deep into the labyrinthine mysteries of the village we found this commercial establishment, a one-room general store with shelves chock-full of exotic-looking cans, jars and boxes.
 Like a line of ducks we traipsed between the narrow aisles and out a back door into an outside passage.

 We heard children, a radio, saw a little boy in his underpants run across a courtyard, and finally we found ourselves in a room that looked like a stock room.
-Boxes with supplies everywhere.
+Boxes with supplies squatted everywhere.
 A tiny table held some doctor-type things like cotton and tongue depressors.
 A shabby examining couch languished in the middle of the room, holding more boxes.
 A limp curtain with faded purple roses enclosed a corner.
 The room, it seemed, was a combination of waiting room, consultation room and dispensary.

 Presently, a sleepy young man wearing crumpled shorts and a Micky Mouse T-shirt slouched into the room, sagged down on a chair behind a tiny desk and yawned.
 It was 9:30 a.m.
 Had we got him out of bed?
 Well he was young.
 Maybe he’d partied last night.

 We explained about our daughter’s ear, pointing at it for further clarification.
 The young man took out a flashlight, peered into her ear and nodded.
 His English was not extensive, but we didn’t need much.
 We were not dealing with great medical mysteries, for which we thanked the gods.
 The doctor put a thermometer under our daughter’s arm and told her to sit down.

 We waited.
 I studied a poster on the wall, a chart with pictures of various contraceptives.
 The doctor yawned some more.
 The room was stuffy and warm.
 I examined my nails.